AdassioST/Arcanoria/Worldbuilding/Origin of Magic/Conduits of Magic/The Principles of Magic.md

     - Thematic: Rock-hard conviction emits a pure tone that realigns one's core purpose.

-    - Physical: Faceted crystals act as sonic resonators, amplifying and projecting even whispered intention.
+    - Physical: Faceted crystals act as both a trap and sonic resonators, amplifying and ensnaring even whispered intention.

     - Psychological: Firm beliefs "ring true" in the self, tuning the soul to its fundamental frequency.